ivyownn/Infant-Mortality-Rate-Project-Analysis/README.md

   b.
 To use venv in your project, in your terminal, create a new project folder, cd to the project folder in your terminal, and run the following command:
         ~ python<version> -m venv venv
     The second "venv" is the <virtual-environment-name>
   c.
+Activate the virtual environment.: ~ source venv/bin/activate.
+   d.
 Then run:
         ~ pip install -r requirements.txt
-4. Clone the repository by typing:
+5. Clone the repository by typing:
         ~ git clone followed by the link you copied from GitHub
-5. Run the project
+6. Run the project

 **How to Deactivate a Virtual Environment:**
 To deactivate your virtual environment, simply run the following code in the terminal: